Skip links

 Neurodivergent individuals are those whose neurological development and functioning are different from the mainstream norm.
 When you do a search online, the term typically refers to people who identify as having Autism Spectrum Disorder (ASD), Attention Deficit Hyperactivity Disorder (ADHD), Obsessive-Compulsive Disorder (OCD), or learning disabilities.
 Neurodiversity recognizes and respects the uniqueness of the range of our neurological makeup, and advocates for inclusivity and acceptance.

 Neuro-blended relationships can refer to couples or families with neurological differences, or differing types of neurodivergent and/or neurotypical conditions.
-These relationships can experience unique challenges compared to neurotypical relationships, as the people involved can operate under very different implicit agreements and expectations.
+These relationships can experience unique challenges compared to neurotypical relationships.
+That is not to say that neurotypical relationships will never experience challenges, or that neurodivergent relationships will never be ‘successful,’ peaceful, or happy.
+It is only to say that neuro-blended relationships may face additional difficulties, as the people involved can operate under very different implicit expectations and perspectives.

 1) Communication Styles